Debugging GPU Code

 In Solution Explorer, on the shortcut menu for the project, choose Properties.
 In the Property Pages dialog box, select Debugging, and then select GPU Only in the Debugger Type list.

 You can use the Visual Studio debugging commands to start and stop GPU debugging.
-For more information, see Start, Break, Step, Run through Code, and Stop Debugging in Visual Studio.
+For more information, see Navigating through Code with the Debugger.
 You can also attach the GPU debugger to a running process, but only if that process executes GPU code.
 For more information, see Attach to Running Processes with the Visual Studio Debugger.

 When you are debugging on the GPU, you have two options for running to the cursor location.
 The commands for both options are available on the shortcut menu of the code editor.